timeplus-io/docs/docs/ingestion.md

 # Data Ingestion

-Timeplus supports 2 ways to load data into the system:
+Timeplus supports multiple ways to load data into the system:

 - [External Stream](external-stream) for Apache Kafka, Confluent, Redpanda, and other Kafka API compatible data streaming platform.
-This feature is also available in Timeplus Core Engine (Proton).
+This feature is also available in Timeplus Proton.
 - [Source](source) for extra wide range of data sources.
 This is only available in Timeplus Enterprise.
+This integrates with [Redpanda Connect](https://redpanda.com/connect), supporting 200+ connectors.
+- On Timeplus web console, you can also [upload CSV files](#csv) and import them into streams.
+- For Timeplus Enterprise, [REST API](ingest-api) and SDKs are provided to push data to Timeplus programmatically.
+- On top of the REST API and SDKs, Timeplus Enterprise adds integrations with [Kafka Connect](kafka-connect), [AirByte](https://airbyte.com/connectors/timeplus), [Sling](sling), seatunnel and [datapm](datapm).
+- Last but not the least, if you are not ready to load your real data into Timeplus, or just want to play with the system, you can use the web console to [create sample streaming data](#streamgen), or [use SQL to create random streams](proton-create-stream#create-random-stream).

 ## Add new sources via web console